 SPNP Policy WNP Draft Policy Comments older residents wishing to downsize, and for young people wishing to continue living in the neighbourhood. proposed housing mixes on major sites should be based on a up-to-date local housing needs analysis. whole as identified in the Housing Needs Analysis.
 H&P.3: Key Views H&P 3.1 The following views into, out of and within the village are designated as Key Views: 1.
 The iconic view of the village's Mill Pond 2.
 From the Mill Pond towards White Horse Hill 3.
 From the Sutton Poyntz stone towards the junction outside the Cart Shed 4.
 North from the path below Chalbury 5.
 From the Beacon below West Hill 6.
 From Margaret's Seat Draft Policy WNP15: Panaramas, Vistas and Views 1.
 In the neighbourhood area, there are important panoramas, vistas and views that contribute to the special character and quality of coast, town and countryside including (but not limited to) those shown on Maps 16A and 16B.
 2. Development proposals will only be supported where it can be demonstrated that there will be no significant negative impact on any important public panorama, vista, and view.
-Development proposals likely to impact on the area's important puese.
-Policy WNP15 incorporates SPNP Key Views with inclusion of the map in full.
+Development proposals likely to impact on the area's important puese, should demonstrate due Policy WNP15 incorporates SPNP Key Views with inclusion of the map in full.

-SPNP Policy WNP Draft Policy Comments above Spring regard to the local design Bottom 7.
+SPNP Policy WNP Draft Policy Comments

+above Spring regard to the local design

+Bottom 7.
 From guidance whenever available.

-Winslow H&P 3.2 New development should respect the key views.
-Any development which would obstruct or significantly detract from them will not be supported.
-As above.
-Policy WNP15 aligns with SPNP policy and intent and includes the relevant map.
-Policy H&P.4: Flood Prevention I Development Draft Policy WNP37: SuDS policy is proposals will be Sustainable Development addressed in WNP required to make 1.
-New development should 30 (i) and the use of sustainable seek to achieve high policy statement drainage design standards of sustainable (highlighted in features including development, and bold text) porous demonstrate that design, incorporated in (permeable) construction, and operation the supporting surfaces and aligns with the strategic text to WNP 30 in demonstrate that environmental objectives of full. the volume and the Neighbourhood Plan. rate of surface 2.
-New development will be water run-off onto supported provided: adjacent land and i. sustainable construction traffic routes is methods, water either at a lower conservation measures,
+Winslow

+H&P 3.2 As above.
+Policy WNP15

+New development aligns with SPNP

+should respect the policy and intent

+key views.
+Any and includes the

+development relevant map.

+which would

+obstruct or

+significantly

+detract from them

+will not be

+supported.

+Policy H&P.4: Flood Prevention

+Development Draft Policy WNP37: SuDS policy is

+proposals will be Sustainable Development addressed in WNP

+required to make 1.
+New development should 30 (i) and the

+use of sustainable seek to achieve high policy statement

+drainage design standards of sustainable (highlighted in

+features including development, and bold text)

+porous demonstrate that design, incorporated in

+(permeable) construction, and operation the supporting

+surfaces and aligns with the strategic text to WNP 30 in

+demonstrate that environmental objectives of full.

+the volume and the Neighbourhood Plan.

+rate of surface 2.
+New development will be

+water run-off onto supported provided:

+adjacent land and i. sustainable construction

+traffic routes is methods, water

+either at a lower or equal level to conservation measures, SuDS and permeable